ischlag/ischlag.github.io/_posts/2015-01-04-a-simple-backprop-explanation.markdown

 $$ C(W,b) = \frac{1}{2}s^2_{1x2} $$

-If we now resubstitute all those lines we get one big equation for $$C(W,b)$$.
-Our goal now is to find the derivative of that equation with respect to every weight $$W$$ and bias $$b$$.
+If we now resubstitute all those lines, we get one big equation for $$C(W,b)$$.
+Our goal now is to find the derivative of that equation for every weight $$W$$ and bias $$b$$.
 Let's look how this would turn out.
 As we did before, we are now using the chain rule over and over.
-We begin with the derivative for $$W^{(1)}$$ which is of course a matrix.
-So at the end, our derivative will also produce a matrix with the derivative of every weight as an element.
+We begin with the derivative for $$W^{(1)}$$ which is, of course, a matrix.
+So in the end, our derivative will also produce a matrix with the derivative of every weight as an element.

 $$ \frac{\partial C(W,b)}{\partial W^{(1)}} = \frac{\partial \frac{1}{2}s^2_{1x2}}{\partial W^{(1)}}$$